Mátyás Tóth: Club career

-Tóth was born on 1 April 1918 in Békés, Austria-Hungary and began playing football in 1936 at Újpest in the Nemzeti Bajnokság I. After a short period between 1938 and 1939 when he played for Phöbus, Tóth returned to Újpest where he stayed until 1941.
-Afterwards he went to Nagyváradi AC with whom he won the 1943–44 title in which he contributed with 14 goals scored in 30 matches under coach Ferenc Rónay.
+Tóth was born on 1 April 1918 in Békés, Austria-Hungary and began playing football at Újpest.
+He made his Nemzeti Bajnokság I debut on 30 August 1936 under coach Béla Jánossy in a 3–0 away loss to Budai 11.
+On 11 October, he scored his first goal in the competition in a 4–3 victory against Hungária.
+Tóth played four matches in the 1937 Mitropa Cup, scoring one goal to help Újpest get past Venus București in the opening round, before exiting in the quarter-finals against Austria Wien.
+Subsequently, Tóth spent the 1938–39 season playing for Phöbus, managing to score a hat-trick in an 11–0 win over Zuglói, after which he returned to Újpest.
+He then played in a 4–0 loss to Građanski in the 1940 Mitropa Cup quarter-finals.

-Shortly after winning the title, Tóth went to Nemzeti Vasas.
+In 1941, Tóth joined Nagyváradi AC, where in his first season, he scored a career-best 17 goals.
+He helped the club win the 1943–44 title by contributing 14 goals in 30 matches under coach Ferenc Rónay.
+Shortly after winning the title, Tóth went to play for Nemzeti Vasas.
 Subsequently, in 1945 he played for a short while for Romanian side Carmen București.
-Afterwards he joined ITA Arad with which he won the 1946–47 Divizia A championship, working with three coaches, Zoltán Opata, Zoltán Blum and Gusztáv Juhász, under whom he played 24 games and scored 13 goals.
-He returned to Vasas in 1947 where he ended his career two years later, having a total of 231 appearances with 83 goals scored in the Nemzeti Bajnokság I.
+He then joined ITA Arad, making his Divizia A debut on 25 August 1946 in a 5–1 away win over Libertatea Oradea.
+In his single season spent with ITA, Tóth helped them win the championship, working with three coaches, Zoltán Opata, Zoltán Blum and Gusztáv Juhász, under whom he played 24 games and scored 13 goals.
+He returned to Vasas in 1947.
+There, he made his last Nemzeti Bajnokság I appearance in a 2–1 loss to Szombathelyi Haladás, totaling 231 appearances with 83 goals in the competition.

 International career

 Tóth played 16 matches for Hungary, scoring six times, making his debut on 22 October 1939 under coach Dénes Ginzery in a 1–1 friendly draw against Romania in which he scored his side's goal.

-In 1946 he played two games for Romania in the Balkan Cup, even though he did not have Romanian citizenship.
+In 1946, Tóth played two games for Romania in the Balkan Cup, even though he did not have Romanian citizenship.
 He scored a goal in his first match under coach Virgil Economu in a 2–2 draw against Bulgaria.

-Afterwards he returned to play for Hungary, his first game being a 3–0 away victory against Romania during the 1947 Balkan Cup.
-Tóth's last five games for The Magyars were in the 1948 Balkan Cup in which he scored once in a 6–2 win over Poland and in his last game he captained the team in a 1–0 away loss to Bulgaria.
-He was also part of Hungary's squad in the 1936 Summer Olympics, but he did not play in any matches.
+Afterwards, he returned to play for Hungary, and his first game was a 3–0 away victory against Romania during the 1947 Balkan Cup.
+Tóth's last five games for The Magyars were in the 1948 Balkan Cup in which he scored once in a 6–2 win over Poland.
+In his last game, he captained the team in a 1–0 away loss to Bulgaria.
+Tóth was also part of Hungary's squad in the 1936 Summer Olympics, but he did not play in any matches.